Trickfest/Docker/README.md

 Random Docker stuff.

-* MyUbu - Dockerfile to create a Ubuntu-based image suitable for interactive use.
+* MyUbu - dockerfile to create a Ubuntu-based image suitable for interactive use.